RUDN University Chemist Creates a Catalyst to Remove Paracetamol from Wastewater

-The widespread use of medicines and hygiene products has become one of the main factors of wastewater pollution.
-Imperceptible “treatment” with drugs that can enter the human body from insufficiently purified water poses a serious threat to human health and the environment.
-Biodegradation is usually employed for wastewater treatment when the job is done by microorganisms.
-The second option is adsorption, that is, the adsorption of harmful substances by filters-adsorbents.
+The widespread use of medicinal and hygiene products has become one of the main factors of wastewater pollution.
+Imperceptible ‘treatment’ with drugs that can enter the human body from insufficiently treated water, pose a serious threat to both human health and the environment.
+For wastewater treatment, the method of biodegradation is usually used, when the main work is performed by microorganisms.
+The second option is adsorption, that is, the absorption of harmful substances by filters-adsorbents.
 But in this case, it is necessary to solve the issue of recycling filters.
 Ozone oxidation and some other oxidation methods are also used, but they are expensive and require special equipment.

 However, many harmful substances are not biodegradable.
-One such substances is acetaminophen, better known to consumers as paracetamol or panadol.
-It is the world's most common antipyretic and painkiller, which is sold over the counter in many countries.
-About 58-68 percent of the paracetamol in the body is excreted through the kidneys in urine and enters the city sewers.
-In European countries, scientists estimate that the concentration of acetaminophen in wastewater that has already been treated, can reach 6 micrograms per liter, and in the United States – 10 micrograms per liter.
+One of these substances is acetaminophen, better known to consumers as paracetamol or panadol.
+This is the most common antipyretic and painkiller in the world, which is sold without a prescription in many countries.
+About 58-68 percent of the paracetamol in the body is released through the kidneys with urine and enters the city sewer system.
+In European countries, scientists estimate that the concentration of acetaminophen in wastewater that has already been treated can reach 6 micrograms per liter, and in the United States – 10 micrograms per liter.
 Therefore, the search for effective and affordable ways to remove this substance from wastewater is an urgent task.

-Chemists found that when the catalyst is irradiated with visible light in an aqueous medium, a short-lived and non-toxic superoxide radical is formed from oxygen dissolved in water.
-It oxidizes acetaminophen to water, carbon dioxide and nitrogen, all harmless to the environment.
-The sample with 10% molar concentration of silver was the most active.
+Chemists have found that when the catalyst is irradiated in an aqueous medium with visible light, a short-lived and non-toxic superoxide radical is formed from oxygen dissolved in water.
+It also oxidizes acetaminophen to water, carbon dioxide and nitrogen, which are harmless to the environment.
+The sample with a 10% molar silver content had the highest activity.

-For comparison, researchers tested the catalytic activity of titanium dioxide and zinc oxide nanospheres coated with graphene oxide in the same experimental conditions.
-They provided photo-oxidation of acetaminophen at 35 percent for titanium dioxide and 47 percent for zinc oxide in 60 minutes.
+For comparison, researchers under the same experimental conditions tested the catalytic activity of titanium dioxide and zinc oxide nanospheres coated with graphene oxide.
+They provided photo-oxidation of acetaminophen by 35 percent for titanium dioxide and 47 percent for zinc oxide in 60 minutes.
 The new catalysts containing silver sulfide were superior in activity.
-100 percent of the acetaminophen disappeared from the solution in 60 minutes.
+In 60 minutes, 100 percent of the acetaminophen disappeared from the solution.